 This section describes the format of the input and output files used by TiMBL.
-Where possible, the format is illustrated using the same small toy data set that is shown in Figure 5.3.
-It consists of 12 instances of 5 different everyday objects (nut, screw, key, pen, scissors), described by 3 discrete features (size, shape, and number of holes).
+Where possible, the format is illustrated using the classical "objects" data set, which consists of 12 instances of 5 different everyday objects (nut, screw, key, pen, scissors), described by 3 discrete features (size, shape, and number of holes).